 Although Las Vegas is famous for its gambling, shopping, nightlife, and entertainment, there are also many terrific places to visit with your kids if you live in the area.
-In case you’re not sure what to do with the family this coming weekend, let Crème de la Crème on Durango Dr in Las Vegas, NV share some of our favorite spots to inspire your next outing.
+In case you’re not sure what to do with the family this coming weekend, let Crème de la Crème in Las Vegas, NV share some of our favorite spots to inspire your next outing.

 The Neon Museum is an ideal place to learn the history of casinos in Las Vegas.
 Visitors can experience the nostalgia and magic of vintage neon signs from old establishments over the decades.
 This family-friendly attraction sits on a two-acre campus comprising over 200 marquees and vintage signs that date back to the Vegas glory years.
 Some exhibits show the work of the renowned architect Paul Revere Williams.

 Featured signs in their Main Collection include famous old casino marquees like the Sahara and Stardust, while the North Gallery holds unrestored signs from old establishments like Lady Luck and the Horseshoe.
 They also have restored other iconic Las Vegas signs and installed them throughout the city as public art to be viewed by everyone.

 You can visit the museum during the day or night.
 The night tours are definitely special because the museum lights up their restored signs in all their neon glory.
 Due to the fact that there will be some rusty metal and broken glass, the museum recommends visitors during the daytime be 10 years or older and that night tours should be for folks ages 12 and up.